New Year's attack on packed Istanbul club leaves 39 dead

 “Our security forces have started the necessary operations.
 God willing he will be caught in a short period of time,” the minister said.

-At least 15 of the dead were foreign nationals, Soylu said, without providing information on their nationalities.
-Five of the victims were identified as Turkish nationals while authorities were still trying to identify the rest of the victims.
+At least 16 of the dead were foreign nationals, Soylu said, without providing information on their nationalities.
+Five of the victims were identified as Turkish nationals while authorities were still trying to identify 18 of the victims.
 At least 69 people were being treated in hospitals, four in serious condition, Soylu said.

-Three or four of the Turkish victims may have been employees at the nightclub, he said.

 Some customers jumped into the waters of the Bosporus to escape the attack, the report said.

-Note: This story has been corrected to say that attack took place just after midnight Sunday instead of on Saturday.